-Does your dog get nervous when he sees you getting ready to leave the house?
-Does he go bonkers with joy when you come home?
-Did he destroy your shoes, claw the door, or chew the corner off an end table while you were gone?
+Does your dog get nervous when they see you getting ready to leave the house?
+Do they go bonkers with joy when you come home?
+Did they destroy your shoes, claw the door, or chew the corner off an end table while you were gone?

 Your dog could have separation anxiety.

 Separation anxiety happens when a dog that’s hyper-attached to their owner gets super-stressed when left alone.
 It's more than a little whining when you leave or a bit of mischief while you’re out.
 It's a serious condition and one of the main reasons owners get frustrated with their dogs and give them up.
 But there are plenty of things you can do to help.